 Nick Raushenbush, CEO of Tandem – a failed startup, says “monetization on our end seemed to be an unlikely sustainable business model.”

-In this article, we will look at the best types of revenue models for startups and which one to choose for your business.
+In this article, we will look at the best revenue models for startups and which one to choose for your business.

 Transactional Revenue Model